szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves the unremarkable +1 full plate armor (yet bears a unique description and name -- I hate this so much), so it's at least remarkable if not powerful:

 - Provides immunity to panic and morale failure
 - 15% chance to curse living targets when you hit them for 6 rounds, imposing a -1 penalty to all rolls, luck, Armor Class, and morale, and increasing their chances of critical misses by 5%.
-No saving throw is allowed and it does not stack.
+No Saving Throw is allowed and it does not stack.
 - May cast Horror twice per day

 ### Make the belt of gender inversion give a bonus vs. the original gender (1271) (BGEE BG2EE EET)